14 Walkthrough 8: Predicting student pass/fail outcomes using supervised machine learning

 summarize(mean_weighted_score = mean(weighted_score, na.rm = TRUE))## Joining with `by = join_by(code_module, code_presentation)`

-Last, you will create a socioeconomic status variable (imd_band), again outside the recipe:
+Last, you’ll create a socioeconomic status variable (imd_band), again outside the recipe:

 students <-